rebecca1230/IntrotoIM/Feb16/README.md

 3. println function shows text at the console, and text function deiplays text at the screen.
 4. .length is about the length of the array/list of data and not the actual length.
 5. https://cloudconvert.com/mov-to-gif Cloudconvert is a really user friendly website in converting .mov to .gif.

-## Curious...
-There is one statment written red in the console that I am curious about:
-** ArrayIndexOutOfBoundsException: Index 17 out of bounds for length 17 **
+6. Curious about what the statment "ArrayIndexOutOfBoundsException: Index 17 out of bounds for length 17" that showed up at the console means.